 Further challenges awaited Dr. Killebrew after her graduation when trying to find work as a female cardiologist in San Francisco, as the majority of practices would not employ women.
 It was a small Kaiser hospital where she found her first position, however, it was not long before she started to look for a bigger challenge.

 To keep her mind focused and skills on point she decided to author numerous articles – fulfilling her cardiology fellowship requirements, as well as securing a fellowship with the American College of Physicians.
 Throughout her career she has also contributed to a book on cardiac care, taught at the University of California and taken part in a prestigious video series, The Star Treatment.
 Dr. Killebrew, who specializes in non-invasive adult cardiology, still continues to help, and inspire women in medicine today as a clinical professor of medicine at the University of San Francisco.

-Since Dr. Killebrew embarked on her career – at a time where there were no female cardiologists – the field of cardiology and medicine has massively changed.
+Since Dr. Killebrew embarked on her career – and was one of a select few females in the field of Cardiology.
 When she first started out, defibrillators, beta blockers and coronary care units – all essential in modern cardiology – were non-existent.
 In fact, Dr. Killebrew saw the rise of CPR and the incredible and positive impact it can have on saving lives.